ibm-cloud-docs/cephaas/create-clusters.md

 - Access the cluster from the OpenShift web console.
 - Deploy applications and services as you would for any Red Hat OpenShift on IBM Cloud cluster.
 - View health, capacity, and alerts from the Fusion as a Service dashboard.
-- Enable and use Fusion services, such as storage-backed workloads, if needed.
+- Enable and use Fusion services, if needed.

 ## Related tasks
 {: #create-clusters-related}